deckhouse/deckhouse/docs/documentation/pages/DECKHOUSE_CONFIGURE.md

 > Depending on the [bundle used](#module-bundles), some modules may be enabled by default.

-To enable/disable the module, set `spec.enabled` field of ModuleConfig resource to `true` or `false`.
-It may require creating ModuleConfig resource for the module.
+To enable/disable the module, set `spec.enabled` field of the `ModuleConfig` custom resource to `true` or `false`.
+It may require creating `ModuleConfig` resource for the module.

-Here is an example of disabling the `user-authn` module, enabled by default:
+Here is an example of disabling the `user-authn` module (the module will be turned off despite the module bundles used):

 ```yaml
 apiVersion: deckhouse.io/v1